-- 1. Colombia reported that in 2022 it released 18 mined areas measuring 1,327,735.73 square metres, including 122,062.51 square metres cancelled, 243,522.02 square metres reduced and 962,151.20 square metres cleared, destroying in the process 247 anti-personnel mines, and 110 items of unexploded ordnance. - 2.
-The Committee observed that Colombia reported to be affected by anti-personnel mines of an improvised nature employed by armed non state actors and welcomes Colombia applying all provisions and obligations under the Convention to such contamination (Action #21). - 3.
+- 1. Colombia reported that in 2023 it released 129 mined areas measuring 1,053,186.50 square metres, including 27,717.10 square metres cancelled, 160,389 square metres reduced, and 865,080.40 square metres cleared, destroying in the process 129 anti-personnel mines, and 65 items of unexploded ordnance. - 2.
+The Committee observed that Colombia reported to be affected by anti-personnel mines of an improvised nature employed by armed non state actors and welcomes Colombia applying all provisions and obligations under the Convention to such contamination.
+(Action #21) - 3.
+Colombia reported that in 2023, 29 zones, located in 27 municipalities and 14 departments where declared mine-free. - 4.
 The Committee observed that the information provided by Colombia on progress in implementation allowed for comparability with that provided in its 2020 extension request.
-The Committee observed that progress in implementation was more than that projected in Colombia's 2020 extension request.
-The Committee welcomed Colombia providing information on progress in accordance with land release methodology employed, using the Guide to Reporting and in accordance with the International Mine Action Standards (IMAS), and disaggregated by type of contamination (Action #8, Action #22).
+The Committee welcomed Colombia providing information on progress in accordance with land release methodology employed, using the Guide to Reporting and in accordance with the International Mine Action Standards (IMAS), and disaggregated by type of contamination.
+(Action #8, Action #22)